carpentries-incubator/lc-litsearchr/_episodes/03-introduction-to-rstudio.md

 ## to create object y type
 y <- 5

-## to list all objects in the enviroment type
+## to list all objects in the  environment type
 ls()

 ## to remove object y type